MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-enhancedstorage.md

 <!--/Scope-->
 <!--Description-->
-This policy setting allows you to configure a list of Enhanced Storage devices by manufacturer and product ID that are usable on your computer.
+This policy setting allows you to configure a list of Enhanced Storage devices that contain a manufacturer and product ID that are usable on your computer.

 If you enable this policy setting, only Enhanced Storage devices that contain a manufacturer and product ID specified in this policy are usable on your computer.